-Border Screenings Spark Travel Fears For Iranian-Americans Amid Rising Tensions
+Border Screenings Spark Travel Fears For Iranian Americans Amid Rising Tensions

 But this trip was very different.

-At a press conference yesterday, Hekmati described how immigration authorities took her family's car keys and U.S. passports.
-She says officers questioned them extensively — about her social media accounts, and her husband's time in the Iranian military.
+At a press conference Monday, Hekmati described how immigration authorities took her family's car keys and U.S. passports.
+She says officers questioned them extensively — about her social media accounts and her husband's time in the Iranian military.
 Hekmati says her kids were terrified.

 "They were very scared that if they go to sleep, they may take us to the jail and they wake up and see we're not there," she said.
 Her daughter urged her not to speak Farsi, Hekmati said, so that immigration authorities would be less likely to arrest her.